The Truth, Even When Unpleasant, Can Always Be Explained: Nonprofit Pointers for Conduct in Court

 About the Author

-Rand Chritton is an AV rated lawyer, licensed in California, enjoying over 25 years of experience of working with nonprofits and insurance coverage.
+Rand Chrittonis an AV rated lawyer, licensed in California, enjoying over 25 years of experience of working with nonprofits and insurance coverage.
 He is a co-author of the California Insurance Law Handbook.
 Rand takes pride in being an attorney who solves insurance problems and overcoming legal challenges for the nonprofit community.

 Articles on Blue Avocado do not provide legal representation or legal advice and should not be used as a substitute for advice or legal counsel.
 Blue Avocado provides space for the nonprofit sector to express new ideas.
-Views represented in Blue Avocado do not necessarily express the opinion of the publication or its publisher.
+The opinions and views expressed in this article are solely those of the authors.
+They do not purport to reflect or imply the opinions or views of Blue Avocado, its publisher, or affiliated organizations.
+Blue Avocado, its publisher, and affiliated organizations are not liable for website visitors’ use of the content on Blue Avocado nor for visitors’ decisions about using the Blue Avocado website.